Find out more about Paxton House

 The magnificent Picture Gallery – the largest private gallery ever built in Scotland and indeed the most ambitious in any country house – is an outpost of the National Galleries of Scotland.
 Currently on display are works by celebrated Scottish artists including Sir Henry Raeburn, Allan Ramsay, and William McTaggart, as well as vibrant modern paintings by Scottish colourists Samuel John Peploe and George Leslie Hunter, and artists with Border connections, Anne Redpath and Sir William Gillies.

 Paxton enjoys an enviable position on the River Tweed within sight of the historic Union Chain Bridge, less than a mile downstream.
 Built in 1820, it spans the Tweed to join England and Scotland, making it at that time, the longest wrought iron suspension bridge in the world.

 There is plenty for audiences to explore on the Paxton estate, with house tours, tranquil parkland, boat trips and riverside walks.
-Visitors are welcome to bring their own picnics to enjoy in the grounds, and the Stables Café will be open throughout the festival serving drinks, light snacks and pastries.
+You are welcome to bring your own picnics to enjoy in the grounds, and the Tearoom will be open daily from 10am to 5pm serving drinks, light snacks and pastries.

 “Even if there’s no music playing it’s worth a visit.
 But when the halls are alive with the sound of music of Music at Paxton…it’s unmissable!”